 It is best to go to Mount Pinatubo from December to February.
-Aside from getting better weather, it is when the color of the lake turns magnificent cyan.
+Aside from milder temperatures and clear skies, it is when the color of the lake turns magnificent cyan.

 How to go to Mount Pinatubo?

-From Metro Manila, take a bus going to Capas, Tarlac, then head to Sta.
+From Metro Manila, take a bus to Capas, Tarlac, then head to Sta.
 Juliana.
 Lastly, register and get your 4×4 jeep on Sitio Daipili.
-It is where you can start your adventure in Mount Pinatubo.
+It is where you can start your adventure on Mount Pinatubo.